 After the court establishes the validity of the will, the probate process can move forward with the administration of the estate.
 If your loved one named you as executor of the estate, you will have many tasks to handle during this part of the proceedings.
 You will need to inventory the decedent’s assets, obtain necessary appraisals, inform relatives and creditors of the death and ensure that a public notice goes out to inform any other parties of the situation.

 Another fact about probate relates to its transparency.
 Wills go into the public record after creation, and the probate process has a public nature as well.
 Therefore, any individuals who believe that they may have some stake in the estate could come forward with claims, interests or concerns.
 The public nature of this process may also help quell some unwarranted claims to the estate as the details of the will could provide needed information regarding assets and other matters.

 If you have concerns regarding your role as executor and how to successfully complete the probate process, you may wish to find out more information.
-Utilizing local legal resources could help you better understand your role and duties and what to potentially expect as you work to settle your loved one’s estate.
+Utilizing the free consultation at the Law Offices of Alice A. Salvo could help you better understand your role and duties and what to potentially expect as you work to settle your loved one’s estate.